glycodynamics/Tutorial-PyMOL/README.md

 png ~/Desktop/pymol_image.png width=10cm, dpi=300, ray=1
 png ~/Desktop/pymol_image.png width=1200, height=1200, dpi=300, ray=1
 ```
-Later will ouput a four-inch square image at 300dpi.
+Later will output a four-inch square image at 300dpi.
 Leaving off the dpi parameter would yield a 1200x1200 image at your system's default pixel density (e.g. 72 or 96 dpi).
 This saves the intermediate step of having to use GIMP/PhotoShop/etc to rescale your photos for publication.

 ## 2.8 Image Options
 ```